sigma-epsilon/sigmaepsilon.solid.fourier/README.md

 * education
 * publication

-### Highlights
+## Highlights

-* Semi-analytic, Navier solutions of beam and plate problems.
+* Semi-analytic solutions of beam and plate problems.
 * Easy to use, high level interface to define various kinds of loads.
 * Support for arbitrary loads using Monte-Carlo based coefficient determination.
 * Industry-grade performance based on highly parallel, performant code.